History of English cricket (1726–1750): 1726–1740

 The River Thames at Moulsey Hurst, a popular sporting venue in the 18th century.

-The London Evening Post dated Saturday, 27 August 1726 carried an advertisement for a single wicket match between players called "the noted Perry" (of London) and "the famous Piper" (of Hampton), playing "for twenty pounds a side".
-The match was played at Moulsey Hurst, a multi-sport venue near Molesey in Surrey.
-This is the first time that players are known to have been named in a newspaper and the match itself is the earliest known to have been played under single wicket rules.
+The London Evening Post dated Saturday, 27 August 1726, carried an advertisement for a single wicket match between players called "the noted Perry" (of London) and "the famous Piper" (of Hampton), playing "for twenty pounds a side".
+The match was played at Moulsey Hurst, a multi-sport venue near Molesey in Surrey; this is the first time that players are known to have been named in a newspaper, and the match itself is the earliest known to have been played under single wicket rules.

-There were four single wicket matches in the 1730 season, three of which involved four-man Kent teams led by Edwin Stead in matches against four of Brentford Cricket Club.
+There were four single wicket matches in the 1730 season, three of which involved four-man Kent led by Edwin Stead in matches against four of Brentford Cricket Club.
 The other game was between three of Surrey and three of Sussex.
-The stake was usually £50.
+The stake was usually £50 (approximately £ in present-day terms).

 In August 1735, there was a three against four match (result unknown) on Kennington Common, all the players being members of the London club.
 In 1736, there were two significant matches.
 In one of them, cricket's earliest known tied match result occurred.
 The teams, three of London and three of Surrey, aggregated 23 runs each.
 The other match was between two London players, named as Wakeland and George Oldner, and an unnamed pair from Richmond who were "esteemed the best two in England".
 One of the Richmond players suffered a serious facial injury when hit by the ball.

 In August 1737, two unnamed players, one from Wandsworth and one from Mitcham, described as "two of the most celebrated sportsmen in the game", played a match on Kennington Common.
 The Mitcham man was hit by the ball in his first innings and concussed for a time.
 He continued but was "beaten by a considerable number of notches".

 1741–1746

 A three-a-side match at the Artillery Ground on 11 July 1743 featured six players billed as "the best in England".
-Richard Newland, William Sawyer, and John Bryant played as Three of All-England; William Hodsoll, John Cutbush, and Val Romney as Three of Kent.
+Richard Newland, William Sawyer, and John Bryant played as Three of England; William Hodsoll, John Cutbush, and Val Romney as Three of Kent.
 Hodsoll and Newland were the team captains.
-A notice in the Daily Advertiser of 7 July said that Ridgeway of Sussex was to play alongside Hodsoll and Romney.
+A notice in the Daily Advertiser of 7 July said that Thomas Ridgeway of Sussex was to play alongside Hodsoll and Romney.
 Then, on 8 July, Cutbush was named instead of Ridgeway.
-Three of Kent won the match by 2 runs.
-The London Evening Post says the crowd was computed to be 10,000.
-A return match was arranged at Sevenoaks Vine a few days later but it was cancelled.
+Three of Kent won the match by 2 runs, with The London Evening Post estimating the spectating crowd to be 10,000; a return match was arranged at Sevenoaks Vine a few days later, but it was cancelled.